FrozenWinters/qft/README.md

     the calculations today will be useful later on.
 * Week 2 (Friday May 13th): Physical Preliminaries I; sections 2.1
   and 2.2 in notes.
+* Week 3 (Monday May 16th): Mathematical Preliminaries III;
+  section 1.2 in notes.
+  - A continuation of Mathematical Preliminaries II.
+We'll finish up the discussion of characteristic classes, introduce Hirzebruch--Riemann--Roch, and do some example calculations and usages, e.g. using it to prove the generalized Gauss--Bonnet formula.
+* Week 3 (Friday May 20th): **canceled** due to [GAP](http://www.fields.utoronto.ca/activities/15-16/gap).
+* Week 4 (Tuesday May 24rd): Mathematical Preliminaries IV:
+  sections 1.1.3 and 1.2.5 in notes.
+  - We introduce equivariant cohomology, which is a cohomology theory that captures the group action on a space, and the localization principle from a mathematical perspective.
+Our main goal is to state and justify the Atiyah--Bott localization formula, which will be our main tool for integrating equivariant cohomology classes.
+These tools form the basis for Gromov--Witten theory and have many other applications in mathematical physics whenever there is a gauge group.
+* Week 4 (Friday May 27th): Physics Preliminaries II; section 2.3 in
+  notes.
+* Week 5 (Tuesday May 31st): Deformations of Calabi--Yau manifolds